 Stage 2 - Tenderer's proposal

-Following the client's specifications, the tenderer's proposal should cover all the specified categories and formulate a noise control policy and a noise control plan to be included in the site specific safety management plan.
+The tenderer's proposal should cover all the client's specifications.
+The tenderer should prepare a noise control policy and a noise control plan to be included in the site specific safety management plan.

 The noise control plan may be a set of actions required to achieve the noise control policy and to reduce noise exposure.
 It may also include information on how the company is planning to meet its obligations, like:

-- List of equipment to be used - with noise levels at operator position and/or at one metre.
+- List of equipment to be used - with noise levels at operator position and/or at 1m.